Eni Aluko: Executive career

-In January 2020, a week after retiring from professional football, Aluko was announced as the director of women's football at Aston Villa.
+In January 2020, Aluko was appointed Aston Villa Women's first sporting director shortly after retiring from professional football.
+In the role, she oversaw the club's women's football operations following their promotion ambitions and subsequent development within the English women's game.

-In May 2021, Aluko became the sporting director of Los Angeles-based Angel City FC ahead of their inaugural season in the American National Women's Soccer League (NWSL).
-In August 2022, she transitioned to the director of recruitment role as Angela Hucles became the club's general manager.
-In January 2023, Aluko departed Angel City.
+In May 2021, Aluko was appointed the inaugural sporting director of Angel City FC, a National Women's Soccer League expansion club based in Los Angeles.
+She joined the club after leaving Aston Villa and was tasked with helping establish the team's football operations ahead of its debut NWSL season.

-In April 2024, Aluko made history by becoming the first African female to make the board of Italy’s female top-flight football club FC Como Women as part of Mercury 13, an investment group focused on the development of women’s football clubs.
+In April 2024, Aluko made history by becoming the first African woman to make the board of Italy's female top-flight football club FC Como Women as part of Mercury 13, an investment group focused on the development of women's football clubs.

-In July 2024, Eni Aluko launched a £60,000 scholarship in conjunction with Brunel University of London (BUL), supporting the next generation of lawyers and sports stars in their studies and career development.
+In July 2024, Eni Aluko launched a £60,000 scholarship in conjunction with Brunel University of London (BUL), supporting the next generation of lawyers and sports people in their studies and career development.
 The scholarship will be spread across two years and contribute towards the tuition fees, travel expenses and competitions for five law students and 10 sports students.
-In addition to the funding, Aluko has partnered with Adidas for recipients to receive sponsored kit from the sportswear brand.
+Aluko has also partnered with Adidas for recipients to receive sponsored kit from the sportswear brand.